analytics-komal/komal-mahajan.in/README.md

-# Data Analyst Portfolio - Komal Mahajan
+# MIS / Data Analyst Portfolio - Komal Mahajan

 Welcome to my portfolio!
 I am an **Associate Data Analyst** passionate about turning raw data into actionable business insights.
 This repository contains the source code for my personal portfolio website and documentation for my key data projects.